Oblarg/docs/TelemetryDesignDoc.md

 double graphedValue;
 ```

-Metadata (such as dimensions) can be specified via annotation parameters:
+Metadata (such as dimensions) can be specified via annotation parameters (these are optional, so this API shape makes sense here):

 ```java
 // equivalent to above